Unsplash Auto Wallpaper Changer for Linux

 💡 Tip

 Why not give it a shot?
-Put it on your computer, then sit back and let the software refresh your desktop every day with gorgeous, high-quality photographs!
+Install it on your computer, then sit back and enjoy fresh, gorgeous wallpapers every day!

 Knowledge Check